OPTIMALSYSTEMS/eo-discovery/README.md

 Default: Same as `APP_PORT`.

 This tells the eureka registery under which port the service is reachable.
 It may be needed to set this variable, if the service is running inside a docker container or behind a proxy service.

+### EUREKA_SKIP_REGISTRATION
+Default: Not set

+If this environment variable is set or if the configuration parameter 'eureka.skip' is given, the registration with the eureka service will not be done.
+In this mode, only the manage health, info and env calls are available.
+But it is not possible to get a service url from the registry and the service can not be found by other services.
+It is also not possible to get a central configuration.
+This may be useful, if the service can be found by other means and only the manage REST calls are used (e.g. in a kubernets environment).
+The value may be any value, like 'yes' or 'true'.
+Only the existence of the environment variable or configuration parameter is evaluated.